Friday, March 25, 2022

-Taking Echinacea and immunity supplements can really help in boosting our immune system and help it fight against the activation of viruses.
-Echinacea strengthens and defenses our immunity, shortening the period we are affected by the virus.
-In addition, vitamin supplements such as zinc, vitamin E, B have a positive impact on healing the skin.
+Taking Echinacea and immunity supplements can help in boosting our immune system and help it fight against the activation of viruses.
+Echinacea strengthens and defends our immunity, shortening the period we are affected by the virus.
+In addition, vitamin supplements such as zinc, vitamin E, and B have a positive impact on healing the skin.

-Vitamin C improves white blood cell count, which are the body’s defenders.
-When an infection sets in, these cells are the ones to fight with it, and having more of them means we will be more effective at fighting off the herpes.
-Vitamin E relieves the irritating and painful discomfort of cold sores, as well as minimize scarring.
+Vitamin C improves white blood cell count, which is the body’s defender.
+When an infection sets in, these cells are the ones to fight with it, and having more of them means we will be more effective at fighting off herpes.
+Vitamin E relieves the irritating and painful discomfort of cold sores, as well as minimizes scarring.

 Last but not least, exercise can be the best ally for our immune system.
-Walk to work, take the stairs or go for an evening walk, it will all add up to the fight of not activating the virus.
+Walk to work, taking the stairs or going for an evening walk, will all add up to the fight of not activating the virus.

 3. Ask for medical advice

 In most cases, cold sores heal up by themselves.
 But if you are bothered by frequent, severe cold sores, it is advisable to seek medical advice.
 In this case, prescription medications can be more effective and Oxford Online Pharmacy’s doctor can help you with that: after the completion of an online questionnaire, your condition will be carefully analysed and a proper prescription will be issued.
 To find out more about our medical guidance, check the cold sores page.